 NCGP Dues Tiers

-Members shall determine their own level of dues based on income or ability to pay.
-The suggested dues rates shall be according to the following scale:
+Members determine their own level of dues based on income or ability to pay.* Our suggested dues rates are as follows:

 • $5 a month or $60 a year (for annual incomes under $30K)

 • $10 a month or $120 a year (for annual incomes from $30K to $50K)

 • $15 a month or $180 a year (for annual incomes from $50K to $100K)